Skip to content

 • Cleaning – Editing and proofreading the manuscript to ensure the writing is entertaining and/or enlightening, as well as error-free.

-• Designing – Creating attractive and informative front and back covers, and arranging the interior of the book with the appropriate font style and size, placement of pictures and other images, and otherwise making the book attractive and easy to read.
+• Designing – Creating attractive and informative front and back covers, arranging the interior design with the appropriate font style and size, placement of pictures and other images, and otherwise making the book attractive and easy to read.

 • Printing/digitizing – Printing physical copies of the book and/or making digital files that people can read or listen to.

-• Placing – Making the book available for purchase or as a giveaway via brick-and-mortar bookstores, online stores, libraries, and other venues.
+• Placing – Making it available for purchase or as a giveaway via brick-and-mortar bookstores, online stores, libraries, and other venues.

 • Marketing – Creating awareness of your book through marketing and/or advertising.

-These steps can be embellished or added to, but that’s publishing in a nutshell.
+These steps can be embellished or added to, but that’s self-publishing in a nutshell.

 #2 – Do I have to work with an editor and proofreader?